davideamato/extract_tables/README.md

 The main output is the excel file containing the grades.
 It has been structured for use in the `Grades Source sheet` of the Master Excel.
+Hence, this should be relatively straightforward as it is designed to be copy and pasted in there.

+What's in?
+1. Log file
+    - Contaings logging information with respect to loading the PDFs.
+Nothing beyond that.
+Further information could've been provided but internal requirements indicated a preference for it to only contain that.
+    - It has been set up such that a new log file is created each time the script is executed (instead of appending to the existing log file).
+    - It will contain information on why a given file was rejected (not included in PDFs to extract data from) and if any (and how many) duplicates are present.
+    - If a duplicate is present, the following information is provided: 1) ID number, 2) Absolute path to file.
+2. PDF file copying
+    - Upon consulting end users, it was desired that once the script has successfully executed, the PDFs should be moved into a general pool containing PDFs from earlier batches.
+However, as moving cannot be undone, a safer solution of copying was implemented.
+    - For ease of the end user, it was desired that the PDFs for a given applicant be placed in a folder for the corresponding marker.
+      - provide further deatils
+      - talk about txt file
+      - Potential to change it to include the batch number (but that'll need to be changed in the source code manually.
+I might be able to put it into settings)

 ### Executing the Script